slznw/slznw/README.md

-### Hi there 👋, my name is Semyon.
+## Hi there 👋, my name is Semyon.
-#### I'm a programmer, and this is cool!
+### I'm a programmer, and this is cool!

+### Here's my github statistics
 [![My statistics](https://github-readme-stats.vercel.app/api?username=slznw)](https://github.com/anuraghazra/github-readme-stats)

-Welcome to my profile!
-Here you can find out a little more about me than nothing.
+### Few things about me:
-I'm from Russia, Irkutsk.
-I'm a student, yeah
+- I'm from Russia, Irkutsk.
+I'm a student.
-I know: Python3, HTML, JS, CSS

-- Now i'm learning python and maybe some php.
-Just because it's fun!
-- Rarely i publish here my code. idk why
-- My important projects are pinned, so you can find them easily
+- I know: *Python3, web languages (e.g HTML, CSS, JS), linux systems (using Arch on my laptop), Windows administrating*

+- Using my home server for few projects

+### What i'm doing rn?
+- ~Now i'm learning python for future projects.
+Also i'm trying write scripts for my Arch system~ DONE!
+- I create sites for my projects, if needed

+p.s This page will be improved, if needed.